 Look 2's Braid Out Method:

-Separate hair into two to four sections, braiding each into tight French Braids overnight.
+How to loosen curls into waves: Separate hair into two to four sections, braiding each into tight French Braids overnight.
 This will minimize volume at the roots, while also elongating and loosening your natural the curl pattern all throughout the har, creating waves.
 The tighter the braids, the less volume will be in your roots the next day.
 Also the more braids you create, the tighter and defined your waves will look the next day.
 In the morning, loosen and undo your braids, tousle and play with your fingers.
 If you are concerned that your hair will lose it's wave throughout the day, apply a dime-sized amount of either a styling lotion, such as Miss Jessie's Pillow Soft Curls, or a light gel, such as Miss Jessie's Quick Curls

 - and scrunch from the bottom upward.
 Note: If it's a particularly humid or rainy day and you are concerned about frizz so you would like to use something more heavy duty to preserve your wave's shape, make sure it is as lightweight as possible.
 And regardless of the gel's lightness, if you choose to go the gel route after loosening braids, use it INCREDIBLY SPARINGLY.
 Too much will weigh hair down, and deduct from that all natural bohemian beach waves look.

 Also, to preserve waves for either look one or look two, you can always re-braid hair into low setting braids for a little bit, to create more shape and definition.
 Remember curly cuties, for bohemian, mermaid beach waves, less is always more!